pallavikalshetti/URLShorteningUsingAPI/README.md

 ### What I learned

 While working on this project, I learned how to use the Bitly API to shorten the links and how to send & receive data using fetch.
 I also learned how to handle errors when something goes wrong with the request.
 I used the Clipboard API to let users copy shortened links with one click.
-Which made the app easier to use.I practiced using local storage so that the shortened links stay on the page even after the broser is refreshed.
+Which made the app easier to use.I practiced using local storage so that the shortened links stay on the page even after the browser is refreshed.
 I improved my CSS skills using flexbox and grid to make the layout responsive.
 I also got better at writing clean HTML,learned how to check if the input field is empty and show an error message when needed.
 I used javascript to create and display new link when a Bitly API shortens a URL.
 This project overall helped me to get better at API, building interactive web pages with modern web technologies.